How much does an interior designer cost in Portland, Oregon you might ask? How do they charge and what can you expect from the relationship?

 I know there may be a number of people reading this blog post who want an online deal or want to negotiate better pricing for hourly design rates or goods.
 That is okay, we understand we are not for everyone.
 Clients that value us want quality, an excellent knowledge base, great service, and a fond memorable experience.
 I hope the following reads like I mean it.
 We are not inexpensive, but we are worth it.

 It warms my heart when I have clients tell me how much they love their spaces and that our interior design services were a great value to their project.
 To be honest, I am just softy when it comes to making people happy.
 Creating exceptional spaces for a diverse group of clients that reflect their personal, unique style is simply why I wouldn’t want to do anything else for a living.

-Angela Todd is the principal designer for Angela Todd Designs, an interior design house based in Portland, Oregon.
+Angela Todd is the principal designer for Angela Todd Studios, an interior design firm based in Portland, Oregon.
 Learn more Angela here.